top of page

 • “I keep my guard up so I don’t get hurt again.”

-• “I can’t let go of what they did to me.”
+• “I can’t let go of what happened.”

-• Feel safe letting people get close again
+• Feel safe letting people get close to you again.

 Healing doesn’t mean forgetting.